cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 #### Indicator run job

-This job ssh into our staging server and run the indicator, producing csv files output.
+This job signs into our staging server via ssh, runs the indicator, producing csv files as output.

 Example script: